-A meta-model based on artificial neural networks (ANN) and the process-based model XBeach has been developed to derive estimates of dune erosion volume (DEV) at the Dutch coast.
-The model can provide DEV predictions for the entire Dutch coast in a matter of seconds when compared to brute-force modelling with XBeach.
-The first step of this 2-phase model was
+A meta-model based on artificial neural networks (ANNs) and the process-based model XBeach has been developed to derive estimates of dune erosion volume (DEV) at the Dutch coast.
+The model can provide DEV predictions for the entire Dutch coast in a matter of seconds when compared to brute-force modeling with XBeach.
+The first step of this two-phase model was to predict whether dune erosion occurs or not using a classifying ANN which showed a mean accuracy of 94% against a benchmark dataset created with XBeach simulations.
+The second step comprised a regression ANN which estimated DEV with a mean prediction skill of 0.82 and RMSE of 19.4 m3 m-1 against the benchmark data.
+Additionally, the predictive capacity was tested against some sparse observations of dune erosion for three historic storms at the Dutch coast, showing similarly good performance.

-- 570 to predict whether dune erosion occurs or not, using a classifying ANN which showed a mean accuracy of 94%, against a benchmark dataset created with XBeach simulations.
-The second step comprised a regression ANN which estimated DEV with a mean prediction skill of 0.82 and RMSE of 19.4 m^3/m against the benchmark data.
-Additionally, the predictive capacity was tested against some sparse observations of dune erosion for three historic storms at the Dutch coast, showing similarly good performance. - 575 Input reduction techniques were used to ensure that the training data used for the ANNs included representative combinations of elevation profiles and storm conditions.
-The input parameters of the meta-model included local morphological/hydrodynamic parameters and a set of storm-specific forcing conditions.
+Input reduction techniques were used to ensure that the training data used for the ANNs included representative combinations of elevation profiles and storm conditions.
+The input parameters of the meta-model included local morphological and hydrodynamic parameters as well as a set of storm-specific forcing conditions.
 Moreover, various ANN architectures were tested to find the optimum classification and regression ANNs.
-Using an input importance analysis, the local beach geometry, storm surge level, peak wave period and duration of the storm were found to be the most important inputs for more - 580 accurately predicting DEV.
-Potential applications of the presented model, include early warning systems and probabilistic risk assessments of dune erosion, while the methodology could potentially be upscaled using more data from other beach/dune coasts around the world.
+Using an input importance analysis, the local beach geometry, storm surge level, peak wave period and duration of the storm were found to be the most important inputs for more accurately predicting DEV.
+Potential applications of the presented model include early warning systems and probabilistic risk assessments of dune erosion, while the methodology could potentially be upscaled using more data from other beach and dune coasts around the world.

-Data and code availability
+Code and data availability.
 The resulting data and code can be obtained from the first author upon reasonable request.